 Dining at Grim’s Dyke

 Our award winning kitchen offers exceptional dining using only quality ingredients sourced locally and from our kitchen gardens whenever possible.
-All our food is freshly prepared and whether you are dining in Gilbert’s, Library Bar, enjoying an Afternoon Cream Tea or dining on our terrace, expect a modern outlook on classical food with a commitment to quality ingredients and depth of flavour.
+All our food is freshly prepared and whether you are dining in Gilbert’s, The Drawing room, Morning room or Library Bar, enjoying an Afternoon Cream Tea or dining on our terrace, expect a modern outlook on classical food with a commitment to quality ingredients and depth of flavour.
 For us, great food is not just about accolades, it is about consistently producing fabulous food from the best ingredients.

 Homegrown Produce